Special Offers Available!

 box office in person.

 There is no cost to attend the Music Composition Academy.
-Students will be provided with daily breakfast and lunch during the Music Composition Academy.
+Students must be committed to attending all activities to participate.
+Students will be provided with lunch during the Music Composition Academy.

-Students will have daily one-on-one composition lessons and at the conclusion of the music academy have a fully formed piece of music for either string quartet or wind quintet.
+The Sisseton Academy is a day camp (9-4pm each day) with overnight stay available based on need.
+Students will have daily one-on-one composition lessons with our composition staff and at the conclusion of the music academy have a fully formed piece of music for either string quartet or wind quintet.
 Students will work and collaborate directly with the professional musicians of the SDSO who will give a public performance of their completed compositions.

-Evening performance with the SDSO Dakota String Quartet (DSQ) and Dakota Wind Quintet (DWQ)
+TBD – Early afternoon rehearsals with the SDSO Dakota String Quartet (DSQ) and Dakota Wind Quintet (DWQ).